nickpolet/sassdog/README.rst

 	sassdog

 Sassdog will sit a wait untill you create/modify a .scss file.
-When you make changes to the sass files it will compile them into loving minified css files.
+When you make changes to the sass files it will compile them into minified css files.

 If you want to compile all your .scss files when starting sassdog, run: